DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

         - ✏️Design Phase: Developing the detailed architecture.
         - ✏️Implementation Phase: Deploying the security solutions.
         - ✏️Management Phase: Ongoing management and adaptation of the security architecture.
-    -  **FedRAMP (Federal Risk and Authorization Managment Programme)** regulates 🧠cloud security for US Gov. FedRAMP specifies a set of security controls based on NIST SP 800-53.
+    -  🔴**FedRAMP (Federal Risk and Authorization Managment Programme)** regulates 🧠cloud security for US Gov. FedRAMP specifies a set of security controls based on NIST SP 800-53.
 It provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
     -  FedRAMP is a U.S. government compliance program that standardizes how cloud services are assessed, monitored, and handle authorization.
 There is a FedRAMP marketplace for service providers and services that have been authorized by FedRAMP.
     -  FIPS 140-3 Security requirement for cryptographic modules
     -  NIST